-We had always been aware that living in the Pacific Northwest presents its own set of challenges for beekeepers.
-Located in the largest temperate rainforest in the world where rainfall exceeds 200 inches per year, our adaptive wild survivor stock had managed to thrive on its own for over 40 years.
+We knew it was a gamble, but we had always been aware that living in the Pacific Northwest presents its own set of challenges for beekeepers.
+Located in the largest temperate rainforest in the world where rainfall exceeds 200 inches per year, our adaptive wild survivor stock had already managed to thrive on its own ...it was worth the risk!

-Knowing this, we had been relying on independent lab results for more than a decade to select for tolerance to nosema apis.
+Because we are located in this cool damp environment, where our apiary battles prolific growth of mold, mildew and fungi of all kinds, we had already been utilizing independent lab results for more than a decade to select for tolerance to nosema apis.

 At the same time, we also instigated additional management techniques: